 Genetic Testing for Alpha-1 Antitrypsin Deficiency

-DESCRIPTIONAlpha-1 antitrypsin deficiency (AATD) is an autosomal recessive genetic disorder that results in decreased production of the alpha-1 antitrypsin (AAT) protein, or production of abnormal types of the protein that are functionally deficient.
+Alpha-1 antitrypsin deficiency (AATD) is an autosomal recessive genetic disorder that causes decreased production of the alpha-1 antitrypsin (AAT) protein or production of abnormal types of the protein that are functionally deficient.
 Individuals with AATD, especially smokers, have an increased risk of lung and liver disease.
 Tests are available to measure serum AAT levels and for AAT protein variant phenotyping.
 Genetic testing is also available to detect the most common mutations associated with AATD.
 This policy addresses the following category of genetic testing: (1) diagnostic testing of an individual’s germline to benefit the individual and (2) testing an asymptomatic individual to determine future risk of disease.

-Alpha-1 antitrypsin deficiency (AATD) is an autosomal recessive genetic disorder that results in decreased production of the alpha-1 antitrypsin (AAT) protein, or production of abnormal types of the protein that are functionally deficient.
-Data from screening studies have found the prevalence of AATD in the United States to be between 1 in 2,857 and 1 in 5,097 individuals respectively.
+Alpha-1 antitrypsin deficiency (AATD) is an autosomal recessive genetic disorder that decreases production of the alpha-1 antitrypsin (AAT) protein or production of abnormal types of the protein that are functionally deficient.
+Data from screening studies have found the prevalence of AATD in the United States to be between 1 in 2,857 and 1 in 5,097 individuals, respectively.